 Perhaps you've turned to this guide because you have married into a Jewish family and this year, it's your family's turn to host the Passover seder.
-Passover is a perfect holiday to honor your own background while teaching your children about Judaism and connecting with your Jewish relatives.
-The themes of liberation and family origins in the traditional haggadah text can expand to include your experience.
-We've included a bibliography of resources for families leading a Passover seder to help you make something meaningful for everyone.
+This is awesome!
+Passover is a perfect holiday to honor your own family’s history while teaching your children about Judaism and connecting with your Jewish relatives.
+The themes of liberation and family origins in the traditional Haggadah text can expand to include your experience.
+Below we’ve included a bibliography of resources for families leading a Passover seder to help you make something meaningful for everyone.

 - Inviting guests (this doesn't require formal invitations!
 A phone call or email will do it.)